user1990/dev-resources/README.md

 + 📖 **[JS & Node.js Testing Best Practices](https://github.com/goldbergyoni/javascript-testing-best-practices/blob/master/readme.md)** - This guide can take your testing skills to the next level.
 + 📖 **[Design Principles for Developers: Processes and CSS Tips for Better Web Design](https://css-tricks.com/design-principles-for-developers-processes-and-css-tips-for-better-web-design/)**
 + 📖 **[Web Development In 2019 - A Practical Guide](https://www.youtube.com/watch?v=UnTQVlqmDQ0&feature=youtu.be)** - We will look at nearly all aspects of web technology including the necessities as well as some of the new trends for 2019.
-+ 📖 **[10 things I learned making the fastest JS server runtime in the world](https://www.youtube.com/watch?v=-npTuvzflh4)** - This talk is about thinking outside of the box, being creative and don’t take anything for granted.
++ 📹 **[10 things I learned making the fastest JS server runtime in the world](https://www.youtube.com/watch?v=-npTuvzflh4)** - This talk is about thinking outside of the box, being creative and don’t take anything for granted.
 We will debunk myths about native code vs script or RAM usage, it’s going to be fast!
 I promise!
++ 📖 **[Why Your Angular App Is Not Working: 7 Common Mistakes](https://dev.to/valeriopisapia/why-your-angular-app-is-not-working-7-common-mistakes-2ba1)** - 7 Most Common Mistakes, your development may have fewer problems :)
++ 📖 **[9 Tricks for Kickass JavaScript Developers in 2019](https://levelup.gitconnected.com/9-tricks-for-kickass-javascript-developers-in-2019-eb01dd3def2a)** - Some tips that can help you write clean and efficient code that scales, even (or maybe especially?) in 2019.
+Below is a list of 9 pragmatic tips that will make you a better developer.

 **[⬆ back to top](#table-of-contents)**